core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * As discussed in {{new-sender-id}}, the server can obtain a new Sender ID from the Group Manager.
 In such a case, the server can help the client to synchronize, by including the 'kid' parameter in a response protected in pairwise mode, even when the request was also protected in pairwise mode.

-   That is, when responding to a request protected in pairwise mode, the server SHOULD include the 'kid' parameter in a response protected in pairwise mode, if it is replying to that cient for the first time since the assignment of the new Sender ID.
+   That is, when responding to a request protected in pairwise mode, the server SHOULD include the 'kid' parameter in a response protected in pairwise mode, if it is replying to that client for the first time since the assignment of its new Sender ID.

 * If Observe {{RFC7641}} is supported, what defined in {{ssec-protect-response-observe}} of this document holds.